Gunsmoke: Other media

-In media

 A fight scene between Arness and guest star John Anderson from the 1958 episode "Buffalo Man" appears in the educational film Film Editing: Interpretation and Value, produced by American Cinema Editors.
 Footage from the scene is used in editing classes in many film schools in the United States.

 The Gunsmoke brand was used to endorse numerous products, including cottage cheese and cigarettes.

 The Hartland toy company included an 8" (1/9th scale) plastic Matt Dillion figure and his horse Old Faithful Buck in their line of famous TV cowboys and horses during the 1950s.